 Absolutely.

-And Joe Biden, even today, as we speak on the broadcast, is still trying to play cleanup, and I don't think doing a very good job because when it's the day after your first debate as a presidential candidate, and uh he's been one before, but this time around, when you're the leading candidate, which is the first time Joe Biden's ever been the number one candidate and any time he's run for president, and the next day you're having to tell people uh in uh South Carolina that you're not a racist and that you won't be a racist president, not a good day after the debate.
+But this time around, when you're the leading candidate, which is the first time Joe Biden's ever been the number one candidate and anytime he's run for president, and the next day you're having to tell people in South Carolina that you're not a racist and that you won't be a racist president, not a good day after the debate.

 No, and he's having an answer to that right now.

-Kamala Harris, I think, had the best actually, I think Donald Trump had the best night of the two nights, because if this is what they're putting forward as policies, this is not gonna work.
+Actually, I think Donald Trump had the best night of the two nights because if this is what they're putting forward as policies, this is not going to work.

 Why?

-Because that's the only way I can pay for universal health care, which by the way, 200 million people or 185 million people losing their private health care insurance.
+Because that's the only way I can pay for universal health care, which, by the way, 200 million people or 185 million people losing their private health care insurance.

 And by the way, what does that also do to the industry?

-The healthcare industry, which employs hundreds of thousands of people, but they're not thinking about any of that because it's like these little talking points that they somehow think if we can do this, uh it's a positive.
+But they're not thinking about any of that because it's like these little talking points that they somehow think if we can do this, it's a positive.

 Not one.

-So I'd painfully watched four hours of these uh NBC and SNBC debates, and uh after these four hours, I realized not a single candidate mention of Israel.
+And after these four hours, I realized not a single candidate mention of Israel.

-I said I just don't think there's been one, or a question about Israel, and that's bizarre because Israel is our number one ally.
+I said, I just don't think there's been one or a question about Israel.

 The Trump administration and President Trump recognized Jerusalem for the first time as Israel's capital.